leonardopinto/clean-architecture-example/README.md

-This is a sample solution for ASP.NET Core 6  following the principles of Clean Architecture. see Getting Started for full details.
+This is a sample solution for ASP.NET Core 6  following the principles of Clean Architecture.
+See Getting Started for full details.

 ## Technologies